torqueforge/poodnc-2017/outline.md

     * what would flog say?
     * we turned one conditional into many :-)
     * it flogs worse
+  * this is really a procedure.
+It's not very OO.
   * is anything better?
     * string duplication is gone
     * concepts have names
   * is this better overall than shameless green?

   * what's next?
     * Flowchart